 Fair mints have no presale, no VC allocation, and no team allocation beyond a stated and capped percentage.
 Everyone mints on the same terms.

-How it works: A minting contract allows anyone to mint tokens at a fixed cost (or free plus gas) until supply is exhausted.
+A minting contract allows anyone to mint tokens at a fixed cost (or free plus gas) until supply is exhausted.
 There is no sale window or first-mover advantage beyond transaction ordering.
 Team allocation, if any, is minted through the same mechanism or transparently reserved at contract deployment.

+Maximum egalitarianism with no insider terms whatsoever.
 Transparent supply and allocation from genesis.
+Community-first distribution by design.

 A Note on ICOs